You can set an HTTP Response Header. Eight HTTP response header parameters are available for customization. The parameters are as follows:

 |Access-Control-Max-Age||Specifies the cache duration of the returned result for a pre-fetch request initiated by a client program for a particular resource.|

-The HTTP request header setting will affect responses to client programs (for example, browser) for all resources under the CDN domain, but will not affect the behavior of the cache server.
+The HTTP response header setting will affect responses to client programs (for example, browser) for all resources under the CDN domain, but will not affect the behavior of the cache server.

 Only the preceding HTTP header parameters are supported currently.
 If additional requirements for HTTP header settings are required, please submit a ticket to Alibaba Cloud technical support.